-- Depending on your usage requirements, you can either the PATH environment variable temporarily or permanently via the terminal.
+Depending on your usage requirements, you can either the PATH environment variable temporarily or permanently via the terminal.

-Executing programs via the terminal is a quick and efficient way of carrying out operations on your Mac and offers extended functionality and granular control over the program’s functionality and output, which would otherwise be lacking in its GUI equivalent.
+    Executing programs via the terminal is a quick and efficient way of carrying out operations on your Mac.
+It offers extended functionality and granular control over the program’s functionality and output, which would otherwise be lacking in its GUI equivalent.

     However, launching programs via CLI sometimes also brings forth some problems.
 One such is the command not found error that the shell throws at you when you try to execute certain programs/commands.

     Although you can temporarily overcome this by prepending your command with the program’s absolute path, this isn’t a very practical approach if you want to use that program several times.

     An alternative (read efficient) solution around the problem is to set the PATH variable for this program.
 Follow along as we describe the PATH variable and list down the steps on how to set the PATH variable in macOS.

     What is the PATH Environment Variable?